adithyanraj03/InterviewPro/README.md

 3. **Questions** 🧩
    - Create individual questions with multiple-choice options
    - Import questions in bulk from JSON format
-   - Sample JSON template available at `static/data/questions.json`
+   - Sample JSON template available at `static/data/questions.json` or `./questions.json`
    - Support for code snippets with syntax highlighting
    - Organize questions by categories for easy management